-Abolish the Bitlicense
+Abolish the BitLicense

 Bitcoin is the first Intangible Commodity of the Internet.

 In August 2013, the Superintendent of the New York State Department of Financial Services sent a letter of inquiry about Bitcoin and held hearings in January 2014.
 In those hearings, it was shown that Bitcoin was not money but a commodity.
-Ben Lawsky decided to ignore the finding and still regulate an emerging industry without the proper constitutional authority.
+Ben Lawsky decided to ignore the finding and move forward with regulating an emerging industry without the proper constitutional authority.
 Watch the January 2014 NYDFS Hearings

-The political implicationThis episode really outraged me and I decided to investigate how a small group of lawyers from an executive agency could turn something that requires a Regulatory Void into the destruction of an industry to benefit the powerful banking interest.
+This episode outraged me.
+I decided to investigate how a small group of lawyers from an executive agency could destroy an industry that requires a Regulatory Void – all to benefit powerful banking interests.

-Their technology illiteracy but also their unwillingness to listen to their constituency illustrate how they operate.
-This illiteracy can also be witnessed with AmazonHQ2, Uber, AirBnB to name a few.
+This movie looks at the issue from a Libertarian point of view.
+It shows how Senator Schumer, Cyrus Vance Jr., and Ben Lawsky wrongly followed the Libertarian philosophy of Bitcoin and Blockchain.
+Their technology illiteracy and unwillingness to listen to their constituency illustrate how they operate.
+This can also be witnessed with their handling of AmazonHQ2, Uber, and AirBnB, to name a few.